 Student Reflection: Kellyn Langton, 2019 Dean's List Recipient at Bradley University

-The LIFE App overall is a fantastic program in my opinion.
+The LIFE Intelligence app overall is a fantastic program in my opinion.
 It helps instill healthy self-evaluation while forming positive thoughts and behaviors.
 It does it in a way that lets you form your own thesis and lets you vent out whatever struggles you’re having in your life.
-I really like how they also have a “question or comment box” that lets you write to The LIFE App team.
 I honestly cannot think of any ways the program can be more helpful for students because it is what you make of it – what you get out of it is what you put into it.
 In my opinion the creators designed a superior program that helps promote self-development in an interactive, fun way.
 I cannot think of any ways this program could be any better!

 I would one hundred percent recommend this to everyone.
 No matter what stage you are at in life, this program can help you.
 It addresses normal human struggles and helps promote growth and development in a healthy manner.
 It not only gives facts and statistics to prove what they’re saying is true, it gives you room to explore and investigate your own life and talk about whatever you feel like.
 It really helped me during my first semester because it was difficult transitioning from high school to college and from home to a dorm room.
 It helped me identify my struggles and talk about them, from school, to friends, to self-image.
 I really enjoyed using LIFE Intelligence and I highly recommend it to everyone.
 Thank you, Dr. Chen, for giving the IME 101 students this amazing tool!